Skip Navigation

 Federal Student Loans

-The U.S. Department of the Treasury is no longer servicing any U.S. Department of Education, Federal Student Aid defaulted loans through its Cross-Servicing Program.
+The U.S. Department of the Treasury helps the U.S. Department of Education, Federal Student Aid collect defaulted loans through its Treasury Offset Program.
+It does not service these debts through its Cross-Servicing Program.
 To speak to a Department of Education Customer Service Representative about your defaulted student loan, please call the toll-free customer service number below:

 Phone: 1-800-621-3115 Hours: Monday-Friday, 8am-10pm EST